yumekaC/dash-streaming/README.md

 ## Usage

 ### In server side

+code for G-PCC:

+code for PSNR of point cloud objects:

 Create Apache server on sever machine.

 Copy the published IP address (*) of the server.